amperity/amperity-docs/amperity_reference/source/couriers.rst

 .. couriers-delete-start

 Use the **Delete** option to remove a courier from Amperity.
 This should be done carefully.
-Verify that both upstream and downstream processes no longer depend on this courier prior to deleting it.
+Verify that both upstream and downstream processes no longer depend on this courier before you delete it.
 This action will *not* delete the feeds associated with the courier.

 .. couriers-delete-end